AngadB013/Simple-Projects/README.md

 This is a simple responsive weather website developed using HTML, CSS and JavaScript.
 I have also used an API from Open Weather to fetch this data.

+Tennis-Game
+This is a simple pong ball game created using only JavaScript code.

 Thank you for reading
 Angad